spacetelescope/synphot_refactor/docs/synphot/formulae.rst

 Bandpass Equivalent Width
 -------------------------

-For a bandpass, :meth:`~synphot.SpectralElement.equivwidth` implements the equivalent width.
+For a bandpass, :meth:`~synphot.spectrum.SpectralElement.equivwidth` implements the equivalent width.
 It gives the same value (but not unit) as :meth:`~synphot.spectrum.BaseSpectrum.integrate` and is equivalent to IRAF SYNPHOT ``bandpar`` result for ``equvw``.